Gieljan/triathlon/README.md

 3. Actually making the game somewhat fun.

-*Daniela Diewock & Giel Veenstra *
+__Daniela Diewock & Giel Veenstra __

 ----
 #####Feedback on the course
-Giel: For me this was a very refreshing course that really showed me not only that having ADHD is not great for coding but mostly gave me a new insight in my field and interest.
+__Giel__: For me this was a very refreshing course that really showed me not only that having ADHD is not great for coding but mostly gave me a new insight in my field and interest.
 I liked the freeform nature of the course and I would definitely recommend it to others.